AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 Application of the laws and phenomena of

-nuclear physics to processes taking place in space
+nuclear physics to processes taking place in universe

 COSMOLOGY - structure and evolution of the universe as a whole